sgladkoff/goldpan/docs/goldpan.md

 - **Clear cells** clears the cells.

-If you are operating a **PRO Version** of Goldpan, there is now - as of Version 3.6 - another option ready for you: the **Clean tags in files** button in the Batch Tools tab.
+If you are operating a **PRO Version** of Goldpan, there is another option ready for you: the **Clean tags in files** button in the Batch Tools tab.
 With it, you can clean up entire batches of files in a few clicks.
 Pressing this button calls a dialog window.
 There, you can set up a list of files to be cleared of tags using the **Add File** (which calls an additional dialog window for selecting one or more TMX/TBX files) and **Add TMX Dir** (which calls another window for designating entire folders) buttons.
 The **Clean tags**, **Clean tags like { }** and **Trim first and last spaces** checkboxes determine the method of tag-clearing to be employed, similiar to the buttons described above.
 After you've listed all the files and chosen the clearing method, press the CLEAN button to execute!

 ![The dialog window](clean.png)